codefresh-io/docs.codefresh.io/_docs/configure-ci-cd-pipeline/pipelines.md

 Now that we know the [theory behind Codefresh pipelines]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/), we can see how you can create pipelines for your own project.

+## Pipeline Concepts

+The main concepts are shown below:

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/create/concepts.png"
+url="/images/pipeline/create/concepts.png"
+alt="Pipeline concepts"
+caption="Pipeline concepts"
+max-width="70%"
+%}

+* **Projects** are the top level concept in Codefresh.
+You can create projects to group pipelines that are related.
+In most cases a single project will be a single application (that itself contains many micro-services).
+You are free to use projects as you see fit.
+For example you could create a project for a specific Kubernetes cluster or a specific team/department.

+* Each project can have multiple **pipelines**.
+Pipelines that belong to a single project are easily managed all together.
+It is also very easy to create a new pipeline in a project by copying an existing pipeline.

+* Each pipeline has a definition that defines the [pipeline steps]({{site.baseurl}}/docs/codefresh-yaml/steps/) that are executed each time this pipeline is triggered.
+The definition of a pipeline is described in special [codefresh.yml]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/) file.
+The `codefresh.yml` file can be fetched from the same repository of the source code, from a completely different repository or even defined in-place in the Codefresh pipeline editor.

+* Each pipeline can have zero, one or more [triggers]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/).
+Codefresh supports several kind of triggers such as Git, Cron or Docker push triggers.
+Triggers that happen with Git webhooks can come from the same git repository that contains the git code **OR** any other completely different repository.

+With these basic building blocks you can define many complex workflows.

+## Creating new pipelines

+You can create new projects by clicking on *Projects* in the left sidebar and then selecting the *Add Project* button on the top right corner.
+A dialog will appear that will ask you for the project name and optional tags that you can use for [access control]({{site.baseurl}}/docs/enterprise/access-control/).

 ## Pipeline creation modes

 You can start the creation of a pipeline from two places in the Codefresh UI